Skip to main content

 We strive to understand, anticipate and respond to the needs of the individuals we serve and our community through wide-ranging initiatives, innovative partnerships, and strategic planning for the future.
 Recent plans and initiatives include:

-• The San Francisco Human Services Administration’s Department of Disability and Aging Services (HSA DAS) supports programs that have a deep impact throughout San Francisco.
-Three of The Arc SF’s impactful programs are funded through HSA DAS.
+The San Francisco Human Services Administration’s Department of Disability and Aging Services (HSA DAS) supports programs that have a deep impact throughout San Francisco.
+These programs serving the community are funded by the City of San Francisco’s Department of Disability and Aging Services.

 • COVID-19 highlighted the disparities in hardware and internet accessibility, preventing Arc participants from fully participating in the digital age.
 To access online Arc classes, socialize with friends, or return to the workforce, or purchase, schedule, or access information online, you need equipment and Wifi.COVID-19 highlighted the disparities in hardware and internet accessibility, preventing Arc participants from fully participating in the digital age.
 To access online Arc classes, socialize with friends, or return to the workforce, or purchase, schedule, or access information online, you need equipment and Wifi.